 - More than 20 years of experience in financial services

 - Sat on several advisory committees to the Federal Reserve Board and on the Council of Economic Advisers for the White House

 - Up-to-date view of current economic outlook including where to invest, trade issues, regulation, taxes, and the effect of policy on the markets

 Play Video View Fees

-As one of the most-respected economists in the world and among the most-quoted economists in the financial press, Diane Swonk is called upon by policymakers and business leaders from Washington, DC to Tokyo.
+As one of the most-respected economists in the world and among the most frequently quoted in the financial press, Diane Swonk is called upon by policy makers and business leaders around the world.

 Economic Outlook.
 In a presentation that is constantly updated with the latest news, Diane Swonk shares insights on the current economic environment, including where the economy is headed, where to invest, trade issues, regulation, taxes, and the effect of government policy on the markets.
 Called upon by audiences the world over for her expertise, she has a nearly encyclopedic knowledge of all things economic, citing statistics and offering detailed, illustrative examples without blinking an eye.
 Despite a topic that too many presenters turn into dry rhetoric, Swonk’s presentations are entertaining and enlightening.
 She even jokes that the financial crisis has solved our issue with Social Security—now everyone is simply too poor to retire.
 Her eye-opening perspective on the global and domestic economy helps organizations plan better for the future and protect against risk.

 Click one of these resources below for another way to find more speaker ideas for your audience.